fermisda/webpie/docs/source/by_sample.rst

     from webpie import WPApp, WPHandler

-    class MyHandler(WPHandler):                         # 1
+    class Greeter(WPHandler):                         # 1

         def hello(self, request, relpath):            # 2
             return "Hello, World!\n"                  # 3

-    WPApp(MyHandler).run_server(8080)                   # 4
+    WPApp(Greeter).run_server(8080)                   # 4

-#1: We created class MyHandler, which will handle HTTP requests.
+#1 -- We created class Greeter, which will handle HTTP requests.
 In order to work with WebPie, it has to be a subclass of WPHandler class.

-#2: We defined one web method "hello", which will be called when a URL like http://host.org/hello is requested.
+#2 -- We defined one web method "hello", which will be called when a URL like http://host.org/hello is requested.

-#3: It will always return text "Hello, World!".
+#3 -- It will always return text "Hello, World!".

-#4: Finally, we create WebPie Application object and run it as an HTTP server listening on port 8080.
+#4 -- Finally, we create WebPie Application object and run it as an HTTP server listening on port 8080.

 Now we can test it: